Toxic Home Environment

 "These children must forage in the formidable piles of rotting garbage to enjoy a few morsels of acceptance.
 Their toxic world is normalized."

-Living in a country or neighborhood where physical safety is paramount, only achieved through hyper-vigilance is toxic.
-The stress is constantly present, flooding the biological system, disrupting psychic growth, and preventing healthy interactions with others.
-Suspicions constantly haunt connection and prevent open expressions of aliveness.
+Living in a home where physical safety is threatened, demanding constant is toxic.
+The constant presence of stress floods the biological systems, disrupting psychic growth, and preventing healthy interactions.
+Suspicions constantly haunt connection and suppress expressions of aliveness.

 Addictive substances and behaviors interfere with lively interaction with surrounding environments, narrowing experience to the paucity of fulfillment achieved through satisfying an unrelenting desire.
 The addiction becomes the answer to any discomfort, slowly destroying the soul through an impoverished interaction with life.

 Financial poverty gnaws at our well-being.
 Struggling to pay rent and provide food strikes at the heart of survival, igniting stress, and demanding all of our attention; unless, of course, we can escape the stress through blinding addictions.

 Common but Less Obvious Toxins